collectors and filters logo

 Ceiling-mounted or freestanding ambient air cleaners act as a safety net, continuously filtering background fume and dust that escapes primary source capture.
 They should cycle the air in your shop 6 to 8 times per hour to be effective as a supplemental system.

-Typical system: Ceiling-mounted ambient air cleaner sized for 6 to 8 air changes per hour in the facility volume; used in addition to, never instead of, source capture at welding and grinding stations
+Typical system: Ceiling-mounted ambient air cleaner sized for 6 to 8 air changes per hour in the facility volume; used in addition to, never instead of, source capture at welding and grinding stations.
+They do not remove contaminants from the welder’s immediate breathing zone.

 Your dust collection system needs to match your tools and shop size.
 Here is how to choose the right professional ventilation equipment based on the work you actually do.